 If you have a simple tax situation, you can opt to file on your own or by using tax preparation software.
 We recommend the following tax software:

 - H&R Block – best for those who want the most advanced hybrid in-person/online software

 - TaxAct – This is the cheapest tax software, so best for those with simple returns

 - Liberty Tax – one of the best if you’re looking for in-person and online tax filing

 - E-file – If you think you’re susceptible to an audit, E-file is best.

-But if you have a complicated tax situation owing from multiple income streams or investments, you could opt to use an expert who can identify opportunities that were unknown to you.
+But if you have a complicated tax situation owing from multiple income streams or investments, you could opt to hire an expert who can identify opportunities that were unknown to you.

 Some tax experts even offer a money back guarantee, whereby you’re reimbursed by the tax preparer in case you dished out more than you should have.